What is Bacteria?

-Thallophytes are a polyphyletic group of non-mobile organisms that are grouped together on the basis of similarity of characteristics, but do not share a common ancestor.
+Thallophytes are a polyphyletic group of non-mobile organisms that are grouped together on the basis of similarity of characteristics but do not share a common ancestor.
 They were formerly categorized as a sub-kingdom of kingdom Plantae.
-These include lichens, algae, fungus, bacteria, slime moulds and bryophytes.
+These include lichens, algae, fungus, bacteria, slime molds, and bryophytes.

-1. Algae: They are chlorophyll-bearing thalloids.
+- They are chlorophyll-bearing thalloid.
 They are autotrophic and largely aquatic plants.
-On a side note, it has been observed that green algae forms a symbiotic relationship with sloths that are native to the lush tropical rainforests of South America and Central America.
+On a side note, it has been observed that green algae form a symbiotic relationship with sloths that are native to the lush tropical rainforests of South America and Central America.
 Sloth fur is very coarse and readily absorbs water.
 As a result, sloth fur forms a moist and damp environment for the algae to flourish.
-The algae in return, provides the sloth with extra nutrition and camouflage from predators.
+The algae in return provide the sloth with extra nutrition and camouflage from predators.

-2. Fungi: They are achlorophyllous (meaning: they do not produce chlorophyll) heterotrophic thallophytes.
-Sometimes, to overcome this handicap, fungi may develop a symbiotic relationship with an algae or a cyanobacterium.
+- They are achlorophyllous (meaning: they do not produce chlorophyll) heterotrophic thallophytes.
+Sometimes, to overcome this handicap, fungi may develop a symbiotic relationship with an alga or a cyanobacterium.
 The algae can produce food as it has chlorophyll and the fungi in return provide a safe environment that shields the algae from UV rays.
 Lichen is an example where two organisms act as a single unit.

-Difference between algae And fungi are easy to comprehend.
-For instance, algae always needs to be present in water or near water.
+Differences between algae And fungi are easy to comprehend.
+For instance, algae always need to be present in water or near water.
 And they are closely related to plants – that is they use chlorophyll for photosynthesis.
-But they do lack well defined features like stems or roots like other typical land plants.
+But they do lack well-defined features like stems or roots like other typical land plants.

 Fungi on the other hand do not have this and they usually obtain nutrients from dead and decaying organisms.
 Some fungi are also parasitic in nature.

-Given the major difference between Algae And Fungi, you might be surprised to learn that certain fungi form a symbiotic relationship with algae.
+- Given the major difference between Algae And Fungi, you might be surprised to learn that certain fungi form a symbiotic relationship with algae.
 This composite organism is called a lichen.
-Lichens can produce its own food by photosynthesis through the presence of chlorophyll in the algae, and the fungi in return, provides a safe environment for the algae by shielding it from the sun’s UV rays.
+Lichens can produce its own food by photosynthesis through the presence of chlorophyll in the algae, and the fungi in return provide a safe environment for the algae by shielding it from the sun’s UV rays.